tmpfs/async-validate/doc/readme/messages.md

 {name:{type: "string", required: true, message: "Name is required"}}
 ```

-You may also use a function for the rule message, it is invoked in the scope of the [validator](#validator) and passed the original message and replacement parameters:
+You may also use a function for the rule message, it is invoked in the scope of the [Rule](#rule) and passed the original message and replacement parameters:

 ```javascript
 var descriptor = {